-- 6.11 Certainty regarding the long term management and maintenance structures that are put in place for an apartment scheme is a critical aspect of this form of residential development.
-It is essential that robust legal and financial arrangements are provided to ensure that an apartment development is properly managed, with effective and appropriately resourced maintenance and operational regimes. - 6.12 In this regard, consideration of the long-term running costs and the eventual manner of compliance of the proposal with the Multi- Unit Developments Act, 2011 are matters which should be considered as part of any assessment of a proposed apartment development. - 6.13 Accordingly, planning applications for apartment development shall include a building lifecycle report which in turn includes an assessment of long term running and maintenance costs as they would apply on a per residential unit basis at the time of application, as well as demonstrating what measures have been specifically considered by the proposer to effectively manage and reduce costs for the benefit of residents.
+- 6.10 Certainty regarding the long-term management and maintenance structures that are put in place for an apartment scheme is a critical aspect of this form of residential development.
+It is essential that robust legal and financial arrangements are provided to ensure that an apartment development is properly managed, with effective and appropriately resourced maintenance and operational regimes. - 6.11 In this regard, consideration of the long-term running costs and the eventual manner of compliance of the proposal with the Multi- Unit Developments Act, 2011 are matters which should be considered as part of any assessment of a proposed apartment development.

-- 6.14 The Multi-Unit Developments Act, 2011 (MUD Act) sets out the legal requirements regarding the management of apartment developments.
-In this regard it is advised that when granting permission for such developments planning authorities attach appropriate planning conditions that require: - o Compliance with the MUD Act, - o Establishment of an Owners Management company (OMC) and: - Establishment and ongoing maintenance of a sinking fund commensurate with the facilities in a development that require ongoing maintenance and renewal. - 6.15 Build-To-Rent and Shared Accommodation/Co-living schemes permitted further to a planning application that precedes the date of these Guidelines, where there is a commercial entity owning, or operating and maintaining the development, may by their nature have different arrangements and obligations.
-Planning authorities should provide planning conditions for such developments which ensure the provision of appropriate management and maintenance structures including for the scenario where the BTR nature a development is altered following specified period under SPPR 7(a) above.
+- 6.12 Accordingly, planning applications for apartment development shall include a building lifecycle report which in turn includes an assessment of long term running and maintenance costs as they would apply on a per residential unit basis at the time of application, as well as demonstrating what measures have been specifically considered by the proposer to effectively manage and reduce costs for the benefit of residents. - 6.13 The Multi-Unit Developments Act, 2011 (MUD Act) sets out the legal requirements regarding the management of apartment developments.
+In this regard it is advised that when granting permission for such developments planning authorities attach appropriate planning conditions that require: - Compliance with the MUD Act, - Establishment of an Owners Management company (OMC) and: - Establishment and ongoing maintenance of a sinking fund commensurate with the facilities in a development that require ongoing maintenance and renewal. - 6.14 Build-To-Rent and Shared Accommodation/Co-living schemes permitted further to a planning application that precedes the date of these Guidelines, where there is a commercial entity owning, or operating and maintaining the development, may by their nature have different arrangements and obligations.
+Planning authorities should provide planning conditions for such developments which ensure the provision of appropriate management and maintenance structures.